 Symptoms of High Cortisol

 Mostly, our stressed-out response creates high cortisol levels in our body.
 So, high cortisol symptoms are also very classic symptoms of stress.
-Like;
+Symptoms like;

 - Feeling high-strung or unable to relax